welliott2/Credit-Card-Analysis-Project/README.md

   duly"), but the data contains a -2 value (2,759 records in PAY_0 alone) with no official definition.
-Rather than merge -2 into -1 (which would assume it means the same thing as "paid on time"), I kept it as its own category, since it's plausibly a different status entirely (e.g. no balance that month) and conflating the two could obscure a real difference in behavior.
+Rather than merge -2 into -1 (which would assume it means the same thing as "paid on time"), I kept it as its own category, since it's plausibly a different status entirely (no balance that month) and conflating the two could obscure a real difference in behavior.

 ## Findings